prof-rossetti/georgetown-opim-243-201901/projects/exec-dash.md

 > OPTION B: prompt the user to input their selection, and handle cases where the file doesn't exist.

-> OPTION C: use the `os` module to detect the names of all CSV files which exist in the "data" directory, then display them to the user and prompt the user to input their selection.
+> OPTION C: use the `os` module to detect the names of all CSV files which exist in the "data" directory, then display this list to the user and prompt the user to input their selection.

 > OPTION D: are there any open source Python packages which provide helpful file-selection capabilities?